 Stir to Combine.
 Stir it all together, like so.
 Get it nicely mixed together for better flavor development.

 Bake the Cowboy Beans.
 Set it into the oven and bake for 1 hour.

 Remove from Heat.
 Remove from heat when it is nice and bubbly.
 Looks great, doesn't it?

 Top with cheese, if desired, or enjoy it as it!
 Serve with extra hot sauce!

 BOOM!
 DONE!
 It is an easy recipe for sure.

-- The Baked Version.
+- Baked Cowboy Beans.
 This recipe is a baked version, though you can make it either as a stew in a large pot or Dutch oven, or in a slow cooker or crock pot.
 Either way will offer great results.
 Just cover and cook to develop all those wonderful flavors.

 - Dutch Oven.
 In the Dutch oven, rather than baking it, simply simmer it on the stove top with the mostly covering it.
 Simmer for 2 hours, stirring every so often, until it thickens and the flavors develop.